openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 Satisfying this demand would come with significant technical and support overhead.

 ## Open Questions [optional]

-This is where to call out areas of the design that require closure before deciding to implement the design.
-For instance,
- > 1. This requires exposing previously private resources which contain sensitive information.
-Can we do this?

 1. How to best deliver RHEL-HA components to the nodes is currently under discussion with the MCO team.
    The answer may change as in-progress MCO features mature.